Links on SoundGuys may earn us a commission. Learn more.

 Should you download the Jabra Sound+ app?

 You definitely need the Jabra Sound+ app to unlock the full experience of the Elite 7 Pro.
 Perhaps the most critical functionality of the app is downloading and installing firmware updates.
-Fingers crossed future updates will alleviate much of our gripes in this review.
+For instance, firmware update 2.0.0 added significant improvements including Bluetooth multi-point support, Google Assistant support, and better connectivity.

 A hearing test is available via the MySound feature, which tests your ability to perceive different frequencies and builds a sound profile accordingly.
 There’s also music presets and a visual five-band custom EQ, though it doesn’t show you what specific frequencies you are adjusting, or by how much you are boosting/attenuating.

-Active noise cancelling intensity is just another thing you can adjust in the app, along with HearThrough mode.
-Your voice assistant of choice is also selectable, with Siri or Amazon Alexa available on iOS.
+Active noise cancelling intensity is another thing you can adjust in the app, along with HearThrough mode.
+Your voice assistant of choice is also selectable, with Siri, Amazon Alexa, and Google Assistant available.

 Find My Jabra uses the location of your phone to find the last place your device was connected to the earbuds.
-Other features in the app include white noise soundscapes and an earbud fit test.
+Other features in the app include white noise soundscapes and an earbud fit test that was improved with firmware update 2.0.0.
 More and more headset manufacturers realize how important it is for consumers to achieve a proper fit with their earbuds and providing an ear tip fit test is nearly foolproof.
 We’ve seen other companies like Sony and Amazon do the same thing.

-What Bluetooth codecs does the Jabra Elite 7 Pro support?
+How does the Jabra Elite 7 Pro connect?

 How well does the Jabra Elite 7 Pro block out noise?